santoshrajan/tinix/README.md

 # tinix

-## Shortcuts for Vanilla JavaScript
+## Shortcuts for Vanilla JavaScript DOM

 tinix is a tiny ajax library written as shortscuts for vanilla JavaScript.
 It is a node module you can `require` it into your code using `browserify`.
 Works in all modern browser (>= IE9).
 If all your app needs is a lightweight ajax library then tinix is for you.